-(c) a person who has the written authority of the owner or registered operator of the vehicle;
+- (c) a person who has the written authority of the owner or registered operator of the vehicle; - police clamping device means a clamping device used by the Police Service for the purposes of this Division.

 37ZD.
 Unclamping or recovery of vehicle clamped or confiscated for second or subsequent prescribed offence